mercadopago/devsite-docs/guides/manage-account/reports/available-money/generate.en.md

 > WARNING
 >
-> The Available money report will be disabled soon
+> The Available Money report will be disabled soon
 >
 > You can use the [Releases](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) report to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.